flowscan/nft-analytics-public-resources/apply.md

 # Applying

 If you're interested for this program, below are the steps to apply.
-We start receiving applications from **15 February 2022** until **28 February 2022**.
+We start receiving applications from **20 February 2022** until **28 February 2022**.
 Feel free to join our [Discord](https://discord.gg/j7aQ23es) if you have any questions before applying.

 ## 1. Send an application

-Please send an application email to our email: yonder@flowscan.org with this template:
+Please send an application email to: yonder@flowscan.org with this template:

 **Desired Team**: *Indexer | Metrics Aggregator | GraphQL | Front-end*